On The Acyclic MacPhersonian: Preliminaries

-The family of all oriented matroids on $n$ elements in dimension $d$ can be partially ordered by ``specialitation''; viz., we say that $M\leq M'$ if every minimal Radon partition of $M'$ is a Radon partition of $M$.
-Given such a partial order, we can define a topological space, in the usual way, and in the case of all (acyclic) oriented matroids of $n$ elements in dimention $d$ we get the so-called (acyclic) \textit{MacPhersonian} $\M_n^d$.
+The family of all oriented matroids on $n$ elements in dimension $d$ can be partially ordered by {\sl specialisation\/}; viz., we say that $M\leq M'$ if every minimal Radon partition of $M'$ is a Radon partition of $M$.
+Given such a partial order, we can define the topological space of its chains, in the usual way, and if we considere only {\bf acyclic\/} oriented matroids (of $n$~elements in dimension~$d$) we get the {\sl acyclic MacPhersonian} $\M_n^d$.

-For example, consider all oriented matroids arising from 4 points in the affine plane: there are essentially 3 labeled configurations in general position with the four points in the boundary of the convex hull, and 4 configurations where one of them is in the interior of the convex hull of the other three.
-These 7 uniform oriented matroids can be represented by 3 squares and 4 triangles that, when joining them together, form the hemicubooctahedron... this is exactly $\O_4\cap\I$ after identifing antipodes; that is to say that $\M_4^2=\G_4^2$.
+For example, consider all acyclic oriented matroids arising from 4 points spanning the affine plane; i.e., those acyclic oriented matroids whose circuits are the Radon partitions of 4 points in $\R^2$.
+There are 3 labeled configurations in general position with the four points in the boundary of the convex hull, and 4 configurations where one of them is in the interior of the convex hull of the other three.
+These 7 uniform oriented matroids can be represented by 3 squares and 4 triangles that, when joining them together, form the hemicuboctahedron.
+The boundaries of these 7 ``discs'' represents those configurations which are not in general position (non-uniform acyclic oriented matroids); there are 12 edges coming from those where one element is in the interior of the segment of other two, and 6 vertices representing those where two points coincide ---this is exactly $\I\cap\O_4$ after identifying antipodes.
+That is to say, $\M_4^2$ is homeomorphic to $\G_4^2$; indeed, $\M_4^2$ is the first baricentric subdivision of $\G_4^2$ endowed with the partition described below.